 What about the "fighting words" argument?
 Aren't you allowed to defend yourself if someone verbally accosts, provokes or threatens you?

-"That's perhaps the most common misconception about self-defense," says Schwartzbach.
+"That's perhaps the most common misconception about self-defense," said Schwartzbach.

 Even though "fighting words" aren't protected as free speech, they're still not a legal justification for violence.
-Schwartzbach says that even if someone threatens you and says they're going to beat you up or kill you, the law doesn't give you the right to slug them.
+Schwartzbach said that even if someone threatens you and said they're going to beat you up or kill you, the law doesn't give you the right to slug them.

-Which brings up an important caveats when discussing the "legality" of anything.
-While criminal law regarding self-defense is pretty consistent across the United States, the enforcement and interpretation of the law varies state by state, precinct by precinct, and case by case.
+Which brings up an important caveat when discussing the "legality" of anything.
+While criminal law regarding self-defense is pretty consistent across the United States, the enforcement and interpretation of the law varies state by state, precinct by precinct and case by case.

 And even if the district attorney's office decides to press charges, ultimately it's a jury that's going to decide if you truly acted in self-defense and if your punch was justified.
 In a criminal trial for assault and battery, the prosecutor has to disprove "beyond a reasonable doubt" that you threw the punch in self-defense.
 That's going to depend on witness testimonies, police evidence and your word against the dude with the black eye.